daniadelapuenteveliz/dynamo-query-builder-typescript/README.md

 - `getAttributeDefinitions()` - Retrieves the attribute definitions from the table metadata.
 - `getGlobalSecondaryIndexes()` - Retrieves the Global Secondary Indexes (GSI) definitions from the table metadata.
 - `describe()` - Retrieves the complete table description from DynamoDB (includes all metadata: schema, indexes, throughput, etc.).
-- `getKeySchema()` -Returns the KeySchema configuration used by this table instance (the schema provided during table creation).
+- `getKeySchema()` - Returns the KeySchema configuration used by this table instance (the schema provided during table creation).

 ## What You CANNOT Do (for now...)
 - Change Metadata: Indexes (GSI, LSI), Payment method and Throughput settings.